JamesTheHacker/Simplex/README.md

 Minify
 ------

-Simplex can minify and optimize your CSS using [cssnano]:
+Simplex can minify and optimize your CSS using [cssnano](http://cssnano.co/):

     npm run minify